itsx/scrapy-workshop-pycon2019/README.md

 ### Installation of Scrapy directly to a operation system (Alternative)
-[Scrapy installation guide](http://docs.scrapy.org/en/latest/intro/install.html) For a brave one, who wants to try installation directly to a OS.
+[Scrapy installation guide](http://docs.scrapy.org/en/latest/intro/install.html) - For a brave one, who wants to try installation directly to a OS.
 There are some python libraries, which themselves depend on non-Python packages that might require additional installation steps depending on your platform.

+[Scrapy installation quide - Windows](http://docs.scrapy.org/en/latest/intro/install.html#platform-specific-installation-notes) - In a case you are not able to run docker on your Windows, install Scrapy directly.
 ## Setup

 1. Clone this repository.
 From your console.